Back Pain Treatment of Patient

 Allowing back pain to go untreated can lead to more serious complications.
 Long-term effects may include:

-• Chronic inflammation and persistent muscle tension: Ongoing inflammation can damage tissues and cause muscles to remain tight or painful over time.
+• Chronic inflammation & muscle tension – Ongoing strain can damage tissues and keep muscles tight and painful.

-Working with a qualified back pain chiropractor can help address these issues early, reducing the risk of long-term limitations.
+Working with a qualified back pain chiropractor early can help prevent these long-term complications.

-How Washington Chiropractic Helps with Back Pain Treatment
+How Accident Care Chiropractic Helps with Back Pain Treatment

-At Washington Chiropractic, we focus on restoring function and relieving pain through individualized care.
+At Accident Care Chiropractic, we focus on restoring function and relieving pain through individualized care.
 Each treatment plan begins with a thorough examination to determine the underlying cause of your symptoms.
 From there, we create a care strategy that may include spinal adjustments, muscle therapy, postural coaching, and rehabilitative exercises.

 For complex conditions, such as disc injuries or chronic misalignments, we may incorporate traction therapy or class IV laser treatment to promote healing.